lutfullah32/hyperVTest/virtualization/hyperv_on_windows/user_guide/migrating_vms.md

 To upgrade the configuration version, shut down the virtual machine and then select to Upgrade Virtual Machine Configuration in Hyper-V Manager.
 You can also open an elevated Windows PowerShell command prompt, and type:

+TEST UPDATE to see how PowerShell section gets converted.

  ```PowerShell
 Update-VmVersion <vmname> | <vmobject>
 ```